Chiranjeevi005/ev-recharge-bunker/docs/README.md

 - `npm run build`: Create production build
 - `npm run start`: Start production server
 - `npm run lint`: Run ESLint
-- `npm run type-check`: Run TypeScript type checking
-- `npm test`: Run test suite
-- `npm run seed`: Seed database with test data

-## 🐛 Troubleshooting

-### Database Connection Issues
-- Check that your `DATABASE_URL` is correctly formatted
-- Verify your MongoDB credentials
-- Ensure your IP address is whitelisted in MongoDB Atlas (if using)

-### Redis Connection Issues
-- If Redis is not available, real-time features will be disabled
-- Check that your `REDIS_URL` is correctly formatted
-- Verify Redis is running on the specified host and port

-### Authentication Issues
-- Make sure `NEXTAUTH_SECRET` is set
-- Verify `NEXTAUTH_URL` matches your deployment URL
-- Check that the database is accessible and contains user data

-### Build Issues
-- Run `npm run type-check` to identify TypeScript errors
-- Run `npm run lint` to identify code style issues
-- Ensure all environment variables are properly configured

-## 📚 Additional Documentation

-For more detailed information about the project, see:
-- `PROJECT_REPORT.md`: Comprehensive project documentation
-- `VERCEL_DEPLOYMENT_GUIDE.md`: Detailed deployment instructions
-- `DEPLOYMENT_READY.md`: Deployment readiness status

-## 🎉 Status

-✅ **Ready for Production Deployment**
-- All critical errors resolved
-- Builds complete successfully
-- Authentication working with enhanced security
-- Real-time features functional
-- Payment processing integrated
-- Admin and client dashboards operational
-- Significant security improvements implemented

-The application is fully prepared for Vercel deployment with comprehensive documentation and deployment guides.
-All hardcoded credentials have been removed and authentication now uses secure database-backed verification.